saucelabs/sauce-docs/docs/insights/failure-analysis.md

 - Validates investment in test automation by showing larger patterns as a source of failure, allowing for global mitigation and faster time-to-market with better quality

 :::note
-Failure Analysis supports Playwright, Selenium and Appium.
+Failure Analysis supports Playwright, Selenium and Appium on Virtual and Real devices.
+At this time Visual testing does not work with Failure Analysis.
 However, for Selenium and Appium to be effective, the tests must be configured to [report a pass/fail outcome](/basics/test-config-annotation/test-annotation#setting-passfail).
 Additionally, Appium is supported only for mobile web applications and not for native applications.
 :::

 ## Where to access Failure Analysis